HorizenLabs/zkverify-docs/docs/07-how_to_run_a_node/03-run_using_docker/04-run-validator-node.md

 Now that the blockchain knows those public session keys are associated to your validator account, you can proceed staking some of the tokens you own in order to have a chance to be elected as a validator for the next sessions.
 To achieve this you have to submit another type of extrinsic.

-But before doing this, you'd want to know what is the current stake of other validators, in order to stake sufficient tokens to become an active validator; current **zkVerify** implementation requires to be at least in the **top 3 stakers** in order to be include in the active validators set.
+But before doing this, you'd want to know what is the current stake of other validators, in order to stake sufficient tokens to become an active validator; current **zkVerify** implementation requires to be at least in the **top 10 stakers** in order to be included in the active validators set.
 Navigate to section `Developer` then subsection `Chain state` and select `staking`, `erasStakersOverview` in the two dropdown panels, finally click on `+` button:

 ![alt_text](./img/polkadotjs_stakers.png)